george-norton/peacock/README.md

 - The sensor also supports a passive stylus, although the electrodes in Peacock are larger than the recommended size, so this may not perform well.

 ## Software support
-Currently there are two QMK branches with peacock support.
+Currently there are experimental QMK and ZMK branches with Peacock support.

-The [first](https://github.com/george-norton/qmk_firmware/tree/peacock) implements support for the maxtouch IC as a pointing device - this is how the current trackpads (cirque, Azoteq) work. as well as pointer movement, the MaxTouch QMK driver will detect the following gestures:
-- Tap to click (1 finger for mouse button 1, 2 fingers for mouse button 2 etc..)
-- Two finger scroll.
-- Tap and hold to drag.

-The [second](https://github.com/george-norton/qmk_firmware/tree/multitouch_experiment) exteneds the digitizer feature to implement real trackpad support.
+The [QMK multitouch_experiment branch](https://github.com/george-norton/qmk_firmware/tree/multitouch_experiment) exteneds the QMK digitizer feature to implement real trackpad support.
 On this branch, the MaxTouch driver reports 5 separate finger positions to the host and it detects gestures.
-This provides a better experience as scrolling is smoother, pinch and zoom are supported and most OS's provide additional 3 finger gestures which will work too.
-This branch still needs a lot of work, and it is a large changeset which will likely take some time to get merged into QMK.
+You should get all the same gesture support you would expect from a modern trackpad.
+This branch is a large changeset which will likely take some time to get merged into QMK.
+There are some [pre-built QMK firmware images in my userspace](https://github.com/george-norton/qmk_userspace/releases/tag/latest).

+The [ZMK Maxtouch module](https://github.com/george-norton/maxtouch-zephyr-module) builds against Petes [feat/pointers-move-scroll-ptp](https://github.com/petejohanson/zmk/tree/feat/pointers-move-scroll-ptp) ZMK branch.
+It is currently missing LED support, and fallback to mouse emulation (so no MacOS support).

 ## Sensor tuning
 The sensor sensitivity may require tuning depending on the type of surface you use on your build.
 This can be done by adjusting the touch threshold, and if required the transmit gain.
 If your sensor is not detecting touches well, reduce the touch threshold.
 If your sensor is jittery, or is detecting spurious touches increase the touch threshold, or if there is any ungrounded metal by the sensor, move it.
 Increasing the transmit gain will require a larger touch threshold, but it should enable you to use thicker overlays and it will give you more room to adjust the touch threshold.

-The gestures are implemented in software, they rely on various parameters that can be tuned by defining macros.
+The mouse emulation gestures are implemented in software, they rely on various parameters that can be tuned by defining macros.

+If you flash the QMK debug firmware, you can use the [Maxtouch debug](https://github.com/george-norton/maxtouch-debug) tool to adjust the sensor tuning in real time and see how it works.

 ## BOM
 To build a Peacock you will need: